 Rationale and Points: The lengthy "war on drugs" disproportionately and negatively impacted certain communities.
 Social equity cannabis programs are intended to specifically respond to and assist individuals in those communities that were most disadvantaged by cannabis prohibition.
-Equity applicants should be given priority in licensing in order to ensure that available licenses are not monopolized by well-resourced cannabis operators, over those who were previously jailed for the same economic activity.
+Equity applicants should be given priority in licensing to ensure that available licenses are not monopolized by well-resourced cannabis operators, over those who were previously jailed for the same economic activity.
 The financial benefits of cannabis legalization should be realized by those communities most negatively impacted by prior cannabis policy.
 A jurisdiction that gives priority in licensing to equity applicants will be awarded 3 points, equity in hiring provisions is awarded 3 points, and cost deferral or reduction for equity applicants receives 1 point.
+Because jurisdictions only allowing delivery from businesses located outside cannot regulate their hiring practices, they cannot earn points in this category, but can make up for it by requiring a local permit.